 In March, Prime Minster John Key opened a new Paramedic Learning Centre at the Porirua campus.
 After offering the Bachelor of Health Science (Paramedic) at Whitireia for five years, the programme had grown considerably in size and the need for a dedicated laboratory and learning space was realised with the new Learning Centre which was developed by refitting existing prefabricated buildings.

 "The degree has an excellent reputation," said programme leader Mary Manderson.
 "The numbers of enrolments grow each year and we have reached the point where we need dedicated facilities."

 The Paramedic Learning Centre would be the home for the paramedic programme until the opening of Wikitoria Katene in 2013 when all health programmes moved into its state of the art facilities.

-On their regular international peregrination, Whitireia Performing Arts went to Spain for 2009, performing at various folk festivals in Segovia, Burgos and Portugalete in the Basque country.
+On their regular international peregrination, Whitireia Performing Arts went to Spain for 2009, performing at various folk festivals in Segovia, Burgos and in Portugalete in the Basque country.
 During the trip, the students engaged in a range of different activities, from street parades, to workshops and midnight performances.